iron-meteor/iron-router/DOCS.md

 // this hook will only run on certain routes Router.before(mustBeAdmin, {only: ['adminDashboard', 'adminUsers', 'adminUsersEdit']});
 ```

-### Custom Rendering
-You can render manually by calling the `render` function.
-There are three ways
-to call the render method:

-  1. `this.render()`: Render all of the templates for the Route or
-     RouteController.
-This renders the main template into the main yield region,
-     and all of the yieldTemplates into their associated `{{> yield region='name'}}`
-     regions.
-  2. `this.render('templateName')`: Render the template named 'templateName'
-     into the main yield `{{> yield}}`.
-  3. `this.render('templateName', {to: 'region'})`: Render the template named
-     'templateName' into the region named 'region' `{{> yield region='region'}}`.

-*Note: layouts are at the route level, not the template level and you have one
-layout per route or a globally defined layout.*

 ### Before and After Hooks
 Sometimes you want to execute some code *before* or *after* your action function